AyushDhimann/Noodl/src/backend/tests/randomColor/README.md

 1. New account on supabase and new project and new table named as `colors` with column names as `hex_code` and `description`.
 2. Create a metamask wallet with sepolia testnet and get free coins from here: https://cloud.google.com/application/web3/faucet/ethereum/sepolia
-3. Go to Remix IDE.
+3. Go to Remix IDE (https://remix.ethereum.org/).
 Create a new file ColorRegistry.sol and paste the code.
 Go to the "Solidity Compiler" tab, select a compatible compiler version (e.g., 0.8.9 or newer), and click "Compile ColorRegistry.sol".
 Go to the "Deploy & Run Transactions" tab.